 Traci L Morris, PhD

-Dr. Morris is Affiliated Faculty at ASU's School for the Future of Innovation in Society, an Affiliate of ASU's Center for Gender Equity in Science and Technology, an Affiliate of the Center on Technology, Data and Society at ASU, a former member of the Advisory Board for the Department of Labor's Native American Employment and Training Council, President of the Board of the Phoenix Indian Center, serving on the AISES Board of Directors and on the Advisory Council of the Association of Tribal Archives, Libraries and Museums.
+Dr. Morris is Affiliated Faculty at ASU's School for the Future of Innovation in Society, an Affiliate of both ASU's Center for Gender Equity in Science and Technology and ASU’s Center on Technology, Data, and Society, and serves as a Sustainability Scholar in the ASU School of Sustainability.
+Morris’ community service includes being the elected President of the Board of the Phoenix Indian Center, serving on the AISES Board of Directors and on the Advisory Council of the Association of Tribal Archives, Libraries and Museums.
 Morris is currently a member of the National Tribal Library Broadband Council.
-Formerly, Morris served a two-year appointment (2014-2016 and 2010-2012) to the Federal Communications Commission's Consumer Advisory Committee.
+Formerly, Morris served a two-year appointment (2014-2016 and 2010-2012) to the Federal Communications Commission's Consumer Advisory Committee and was a member of the Advisory Board for the Department of Labor's Native American Employment and Training Council.

 As an entrepreneur prior to her ASU appointment, Morris founded Homahota Consulting LLC, a national Native American woman-owned professional services firm working in policy analysis, telecommunications, education, and research assisting tribes in their nation-building efforts and working with Native Nations, tribal businesses, and those businesses working with tribes.